Let me start by confirming that this blog was actually written by me. Not ChatGPT. But I won’t pretend I haven’t toyed with that idea.

 ChatGPT is still relatively new, and like anything, sentiment can change with one bad experience or viral post.
 But for now, I think there is much to be gained in watching how this industry evolves, and more importantly, whether ChatGPT’s brand can single-handedly reshape how people think about AI.

-For more information about our work in sustainable and responsible technology, learn about our IMPACT practice.
+For more information about our work in sustainable and responsible technology, learn about our Social and Environmental Impact practice.

 RH Strategic is a Seattle and D.C.-based PR agency with a nationwide presence and additional global reach via membership in the Worldcom Public Relations Group.
 We provide strategic public relations for innovators in the technology, government and healthcare markets.